doctordutch/liteschedule/README.md

-# Work Day Scheduler Starter Code
+# TODAY IN COLOR

+Color-coded Daily Scheduler

+## DESCRIPTION

+This is a